sunspai1/Microsoft-apps-with-data-AI/Hands-on lab/Before the HOL - Innovate and modernize apps with Data and AI.md

 ### Task 4: Download the Hands-On Lab Contents

-1. Read through both steps of this task.
+1. Read both steps of this task.
 Once you have done that, scroll back to the top of this document and return to the top level of the repository.

     ![The link back to the top level of this workshop is selected.](media/github-top-level.png 'Microsoft Cloud Workshop')